 States that Legalize Medical Marijuana

-There are 23 states and DC that have legalized medical marijuana, and this brings up multiple questions for landlords who might have to negotiate their terms to a medical marijuana user.
+Twenty-three states and DC have legalized medical marijuana, which raises multiple questions for landlords who might have to negotiate their terms with a medical marijuana user.

 Naree Chan, a legal consultant at LegalTemplates.net, explained:

 “In the 2001 case of Oakland Cannabis Buyers’ Cooperative, the Court noted that the federal Controlled Substances Act does not carve out a medical necessity exception, even for a “seriously ill” patient.”

 Although it is illegal for a landlord to refuse a tenant because of their disability, the landlord has the right to refuse the use of a federally-banned drug on their property, medical treatment or not.

 Even though cigarettes are a legal substance nationwide, most enclosed public spaces – restaurants, bars, and private residences – have the right to ban smoking cigarettes inside.

 “If landlords do not want new tenants to smoke medical or recreational marijuana on their property, they can easily include a few sentences in their lease agreement that prohibit them from smoking or using either tobacco or cannabis,”

 States that Legalize Recreational and Medical Marijuana

-Even if recreational and medical marijuana use is legal in the state, there remains to be a federal ban on the drug; therefore, it is up to the landlord to decide what is permitted on their property.
+Even if recreational and medical marijuana use is legal in the state, a federal ban is still in place on the drug; therefore, it is up to the landlord to decide what goes on their property.

 There is a potential to lose business if a landlord restricts the usage of cannabis in a state that has legalized it.

 Evicting a Tenant for Marijuana Use

 There might be an instance when a landlord needs to evict a tenant who violated an anti-drug or anti-marijuana clause in a lease agreement.

 “If a landlord’s lease prohibits unlawful conduct under state and federal law, marijuana is still illegal under the federal Controlled Substance Act,”

 By staying informed and up-to-date on local laws, landlords can craft lease agreements and other legal documents that maintain their control over their property.